pluralsight/guides/draft/front-end-javascript/building-a-wallpaper-streaming-app-using-angular-2-and-reddit-api/article.md

 ```

-In order to mkae server available, we put <code>RedditService</code> as a provider in the component decorator, and we inject it in the constructor of the component to make it available inside.
+We put <code>RedditService</code> as a provider in the component decorator and we inject it in the constructorto make it available inside.

     constructor(private service: RedditService) { }